-Examples 3 and 4 illustrate the requirements of paragraphs 9 and 10 in AASB 10XX for the accounting treatment for financial instruments, bequests and endowments.
+Examples 3 and 4 illustrate the requirements of paragraphs 9 and 10 in AASB 1058 for the accounting treatment for financial instruments, bequests and endowments.
 Examples 3A and 4 illustrate the identification of related amounts in the form of a financial instrument, in accordance with AASB 9.
+Receiving a bequest or endowment in the form of cash, or paying out the principal and/or interest in the form of cash, requires the application of the financial instrument accounting requirements in AASB 9.